laurensstudtmann/Histree/README.md

 Now the changes will be applied automatically within seconds after saving changes within the source code.

 ## Known Issues
 This is an experimental extension not yet properly released, and may contain bugs that could cause problems with your Jupyter Notebooks.
 Please use at your own risk.
-Here are a few issues that we are currently aware of:
-* Reordering cells can sometimes cause issues with the history tracking
-* Copy/Pasting of cells can cause similar problems
+In case you run into any problems, please use the Issues page on GitHub to report what you have encountered.

 ## Acknowledgments
 This tool has been developed as part of a [project supervised by Selin Aydin at the Research Group Software Construction of RWTH Aachen University](https://swc.rwth-aachen.de/theses/experiment-history-tracking-for-jupyter-notebooks/).